 In addition to protection, finding food, and keeping order in the ranks, a rooster will service the flock through the act of mating.
 A rooster will mate with the hens in order to pass on his genes to the subsequent generations of chicks.

 There is a common misconception that hens will not lay eggs unless a rooster is present in the flock, this is obviously false.
-A hen will lay eggs regardless if a rooster is present or not.
-The eggs laid in the absence of a rooster will of course not be fertile, but there will be eggs nonetheless.
+A hen will lay eggs regardless of whether a rooster is present or not.
+The eggs laid in the absence of a rooster will of course not be fertile, but there will be eggs, nonetheless.

 If you want to grow your flock, a rooster is a must.
 However, if you cannot have a rooster due to city ordinances or other zoning restrictions, you will still receive farm fresh eggs from your hens without any issues.